slurm-lab-usc/slurm-lab-usc.github.io/getting_involved.md

 I will take either 0 or 1 new PhD students to start in Fall 2025.

-For anyone applying to a PhD:
-Please apply to USC for a PhD program and indicate my name in your application.
-My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (as well as co-advising within computer science).
+For PhD applicants: please apply to USC for a PhD program and indicate my name in your application.
+My home department is [computer science](https://www.cs.usc.edu/), though I am open to co-advising students from other departments (and co-advising within computer science).
 You do not need to email me, because I need to see your full application to make a decision (these include confidential letters of recommendation).
-Nonetheless, you are welcome to email me if you feel like our research interests are especially aligned.
-I sometimes respond to these "cold" emails, especially if the email is tailored to me.
-I will make sure to carefully check applications which list my name as a potential PhD advisor.
+If you email me, I will try to respond if the email is well-tailored.
+I will check all applications which list my name as a potential PhD advisor.
 Please also check out my [advising statement](#advising-statement).

-I just joined USC in Fall 2023 and am excited to be starting a new lab.
+I recently joined am excited to be starting a new lab.
 I am especially interested in working with students with the following experience, skills, or criteria:

 - who have built, fixed, and engineered robotics hardware.
 - who have implemented robotics or physics simulators.